bgrayburn/voxdocs/README.md

 ![animation of voxdocs being used to create and use a grocery list](./docs/voxdocs.gif)

-**WARNING!:** This software currently uses a single OpenAI thread for communications from all sessions meaning it's ripe for leaking data.
-For this and many other reasons, this software is a POC and not ready for production.

 ## Summary

 This app was created as a simple example of building a UI utlizing OpenAI's APIs for data transforms.